mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 1. Make the email field publicly updatable, this means that a call to the tracking GIF with the variable email will get properly recognized by Mautic.

-2. Set up a form, which will be the access point of your campaign (e.g. a new contact email).
+2. Set up a Form, which will be the access point of your Campaign (e.g. a new Contact email).
 Make this form as simple as you can, as you will be POST-ing to it from your App.
-The typical form URL you will POST to is
+The typical Form URL you will POST to is

 ```
 https://example.com/form/submit?formId=<form_id>